tarantool/cartridge/rst/topics/state-machine.rst

 This state can be caused by following events:

 *  Failed binding to binary port for iproto usage
-*  Server is missing in clusterwide config
+*  Server is missing in cluster-wide config
-*  Replicaset is missing in clusterwide config
+*  Replicaset is missing in cluster-wide config
 *  Failed replication configuration

 ~~~~~~~~~~~~~~~~~~